dnellutla/rpn-calculator/README.md

 The out put 3 is subtracted from 5 gives -2
 And then -2 multipled by 5 gives 10.

+Technology Stack Used

+Java 1.8

+To arrive at a solution I have used Stack datastructure for the arithmetic operations, if it is a number push to the stack, if it is a arithmetic operator then perform the operation according to the symbol and output the result.

+Extension of this solution: Options I think are to develop a mathematical calculator and give user choices which one to use i.e Regular vs RPN.
+Develop a webpage parallel to the UNIX CLI type.

 To run the application

 do a maven package, mvn clean package